Anchorsify/Anchorsify.github.io/_projects/Doton.md

  - Seal Speed: 18
  - Tags: Blunt, Area of Effect, Ground

 Effects: Anyone hit by this technique suffers a Stun and Immobilization Penalty equal to the amount their defensive roll failed by, to a maximum of Stun 8 and -8 Immobilization.
-The Immobility penalty lasts until they leave the affected area (and does not fade naturally over time), which has all other terrain-based effects removed.
+The Immobility penalty lasts until they leave the affected area (and does not fade naturally over time), which has all other Ground effects removed.

 If someone uses a defense which does not require a roll, and takes damage from this technique, they instead make a status roll (and take both the Stun and Immobility penalty if they fail, as described above).
 If used in a cave, the Stun and Immobilization penalty is always 8.